MichalOpoka/ecfr/cfr/title-30-Mineral-Resources/chapter-I-Mine-Safety-Health-Administration-Department-Labor/subchapter-B-Testing-Evaluation-Approval-Mining-Products/part-19-Electric-Cap-Lamps/section-19.7.md

 (d) *Protection of battery terminals.* The battery covers of lamps that are recharged through the cord shall be so constructed and assembled as to prevent unauthorized access to the battery terminals.

-(e) *Battery current restricted.* The amount of current flow between the conductors of the cord, if short-circuited just outside of the battery casing or cord armor, shall be limited by the design of the battery or by a fuse to such a value4 as will not produce sparks that will ignite an explosive mixture of methane and air.
+(e) *Battery current restricted.* The amount of current flow between the conductors of the cord, if short-circuited just outside of the battery casing or cord armor, shall be limited by the design of the battery or by a fuse to such a value 4 as will not produce sparks that will ignite an explosive mixture of methane and air.

 4 The following maximum short-circuit current values may be used as a guide in the design of cap lamp batteries: 100 amperes for a 4-volt battery; 75 amperes for a 6-volt battery; 50 amperes for an 8-volt battery.